 As a Studio Art major in college, I continued to make things, focusing on drawing, painting, and black and white photography.
 I studied figure drawing and printmaking with Nathan Oliveira, with whom I shared a fascination with the human form.
 It was Nathan who first introduced me to monotypes.

 My indirect route back to printmaking included two cross-country moves and, ironically, a pastel class.
 During my investigation into pastels, I learned about Wendy Orville’s monotype workshops.
 These ongoing, group sessions have been invaluable to my development as an artist, giving me a supportive environment in which to learn and create.

-Today, I also have a studio, as well as a press, of my own.
-Happily bemused by life’s twists and turns, I am living once again near the water, this time on an island in Washington State’s Puget Sound, building images on paper and benefiting from the island’s generous and inclusive community of artists.
+Today, I have a studio as well as a press of my own, living once again near the water, this time on an island in Puget Sound.